 Emily O'Reilly re-elected as European Ombudsman

-Emily O'Reilly has been re-elected by Parliament with 320 votes in favour out of 600 votes cast.
-Her second mandate will last for five years.
+The European Ombudsman, Emily O'Reilly, has been re-elected by the European Parliament with 569 votes in favour out of 678 MEPs voting.
+Her mandate will last for five years.

 Latest press releases